 OK.
 You and I agree that the writing process is important.
 Yet the $20,000 question remains: How do we get our kids on board?
 Again, there are no magic answers, but I can offer a few ideas:

-Your student may feel as though she’s the only one who has to plan, write, and revise her compositions.
-Discovering that the writing process is universal may help her back down a bit.
-For fun, you might ask her to do a Google search for the term “writing process.”
-I bet she’ll be surprised to find over 21 million results!
+Your high school students may feel as though they’re the only ones who have to plan, write, and revise their compositions.
+Discovering that the writing process is universal may help them back down a bit.
+For fun, ask them to search Google for the term “writing process.”
+I bet they’ll be surprised to find hundreds of millions of results!

-It’s natural to expect a negative response from a reluctant, resistant writer.
-But if a student who normally loves writing fits this profile too, maybe she feels her creativity is being stifled when she is asked to brainstorm or make changes to her text.
+It’s natural to expect a negative response from a struggling teen writer.
+But if students who normally love writing fit this profile too, maybe they feel their creativity is being stifled when they’re asked to brainstorm or make changes to their text.

 - Your child’s writing: Garden or weed patch?